• Skip to main content

 Benefits of the Dimel

-The dimel will improve the posterior strength and power of your hips and glutes.
+The dimel will improve your hips and glutes’ posterior strength and power.

-And as a result, your ability to lockout and complete both the squat and the deadlift.
+As a result, you will have increased your ability to lock out and complete both the squat and the deadlift.

-Matt used the benefits of box squatting to build his strength until he could perform a squat of 1010 pounds in 1985.
+Matt used box squatting’s benefits to build his strength until he could perform a squat of 1010 pounds in 1985.

 Do you think that the dimel deadlift resembles a Romanian deadlift?